 Subjects available for A Level: art & design, biology, business, chemistry, computer science, design & technology, drama & theatre studies, economics, English language, English literature, French, geography, history, Mandarin, mathematics, further mathematics, music, physical education, physics, psychology, and Spanish.

 As we’ve seen in the UK and the UAE, the Brighton College brand isn’t just about academic excellence.
 A house system, a wide variety of extra-curricular activities, and a strong emphasis on wellbeing are all part of its DNA.
 While many schools will have a house system, it’s often limited to grouping students into teams for competitions.
 At Brighton College, though, the house system is what you’d expect at a boarding school; it provides considerable pastoral care to students.

 All students are assigned to one of four houses, where house masters and mistresses and tutors “play an integral part in each child’s life at the college”.
-Each house has a physical base or hub within the school where students can socialise, study or meet with teachers; the houses sit together for lunch every Friday; there are house competitions in sport and non-sporting events; and the houses meet every morning and afternoon.
+Each house has a physical base or hub within the school where students can socialise, study, or meet with teachers; there are house competitions in sport and non-sporting events; and the houses meet every morning and afternoon.
 It does feel as if students are getting the benefits of a boarding experience without having to stay the night.
 As the school says,

 “Good pastoral care is not just an ‘add on’ or something that happens when things go wrong.”

 Wellbeing is central to an education at Brighton College, and with all the talk about turning out “respectful” and “polite” students, you should expect your child to leave the school as well-mannered as they are educated.
 There’s a daily wellbeing session that can include tutor time, PSHE, assemblies, service-related activities, or house time.
 Throughout the year, students contribute to a Kindness Charter and take part in events such as Healthy Living day.